jgmakin/ecog2txt/README.md

 # ecog2txt
 Code for decoding speech as text from neural data

 This package contains Python code for the high-level aspects of decoding speech from neural data, including transfer learning across multiple subjects.
-It was used to for all results in the paper "Machine translation of cortical activity to text with an encoder-decoder framework" (Makin et al., _Nature Neuroscience_, 2020).
+It was used for all results in the paper "Machine translation of cortical activity to text with an encoder-decoder framework" (Makin et al., _Nature Neuroscience_, 2020).
 These high-level aspects include the structuring of the training, the organization by subjects, and the construction of [`TFRecord`s](https://www.tensorflow.org/tutorials/load_data/tfrecord).
 The (low-level) training itself is done with the adjacent [`machine_learning` package](https://github.com/jgmakin/machine_learning), which implements sequence-to-sequence networks in [TensorFlow](https://www.tensorflow.org).

 ## Installation
 1. Install [TensorFlow](https://www.tensorflow.org) 1.14.1.
 (You may be tempted to install the final version of TF1, 1.15, but that will break things.)